 My research focuses on language design — specifically, in the intersection of module systems and type systems witnessed by functional programming languages.
 I'm interested in (dependent) type theory, constructive logic, proof engineering, and, generally, principled approaches to practical problems.

-Currently I am designing a module language for Haskell, along with my advisor Derek Dreyer and Simon Peyton Jones (Microsoft Research) and Simon Marlow (Facebook).
-Yes, a real module language, for Haskell.
+Primarily I've designed a stronger system of modularity for Haskell, along with my advisor Derek Dreyer and Simon Peyton Jones (Microsoft Research) and Simon Marlow (Facebook).
 Specifically, it's a package language that's layered on top of the existing module language to give you separate modular development.
 For more information, check the Backpack web page.

 - Type Checking Modular Multiple Dispatch with Parametric Polymorphism and Multiple Inheritance.
 Eric Allen, Justin Hilburn, Scott Kilpatrick, Victor Luchangco, Sukyoung Ryu, David Chase, and Guy L. Steele Jr. OOPSLA 2011. (abstract, pdf)

 - Ad Hoc: Overloading and Language Design.
 Scott Kilpatrick.
 Master's thesis, University of Texas at Austin, 2010. (abstract, pdf)